TwiztedDesign/template-farm-documentation/ae.md

 ```

 ## Slider
-The layer will be displayed as a slider in Template farm.
+The layer will be displayed as a slider in Template Farm.
 In the example below, the slider minimum value is 0, maximum value 100 and the user can increase or decrease the value by 1.
 The value of the slider will be applied to the layer value, so if the layer is a text layer, the value of the slider will be shown as plain text.
 > This is useful when working with expression controls where the value is affecting something else in the composition.